IMF says euro needs master plan, not deadline

 "In the short term, there are clearly decisions that need to be made in relation, for instance, to the Spanish banking system.
 This is clearly in the making at the moment," she said.

-She commended Spain's government on its pension and labour reforms, saying Spain did not need additional measures in terms of fiscal reforms.
+She commended Spain's government on its pension and labor reforms, saying Spain did not need additional measures in terms of fiscal reforms.

 (Reporting by Chrystia Freeland; Writing by Ritsuko Ando; Editing by Rosalind Russell)